BCM-HGSC/PGx4Statins-AI-Assistant/groundtruth-stats/openai/README.md

 ### Ground Truth

-The main purpose of the section is to create a ground truth results based on the best matching documents for a set of questions.
-We use following processes to achieve this goal:

-    Load the question set:
-        Load a list of questions that need to be evaluated.

-    Access the "chromadb" vector database:
-        Retrieve the (5, 10, or 20) best-matching (similarity or mmr) documents for each question.

-    Create the Ground Truth Matrix:
-        Initialize an empty matrix with dimensions (number of questions) x (number of documents).
-        For each question, find the best-matching documents based on some similarity or relevance score.
-This could involve using techniques like cosine similarity, mmr, or other text matching methods.
-        Populate the matrix based on the best-matching documents.
-You can mark the corresponding cells as "match" (e.g., set it to 1) for the best-matching documents and "not a match" (e.g., set it to 0) for the rest.
+Assuming that the data, which can be found [here](https://github.com/BCM-HGSC/PGx-slco1b1-chatbot/tree/main/groundtruth-stats/data), has been successfully incorporated into the vector database known as "chromadb" (for information on how to upsert data into the vector store, please refer to this [link](https://github.com/BCM-HGSC/PGx-slco1b1-chatbot/tree/main/upsert)), this application is designed to utilize a list of questions and retrieve the most relevant contextual information from the vector database for each question.
+Subsequently, it will assess the retrieved information to determine if it matches the questions.
+You can designate the corresponding cells as "matches" (e.g., set them to 1) for the best-matching documents and as "non-matches" (e.g., set them to 0) for the rest.

-    Output results to files.

 #### 1. Run the script
-* We assume the test data have been upserted into vector store chromadb (if you want to know how to upsert data into vector store, please refer to [here](https://github.com/BCM-HGSC/PGx-slco1b1-chatbot/tree/main/upsert))
-, run the following commands to start ground truth application.
+* We assume the test data have been upserted into vector store chromadb, run the following commands to get ground truth results, which include [final_summary.csv](final_summary.csv), [final_individual_summary.csv](final_individual_summary.csv) and more detailed information in different txt and csv files.
 ```
 1. conda activate <virtual-environment-name>
 2. cd </path/to/project>/PGx-slco1b1-chatbot/groundtruth-stats/openai